syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Page count in categorical axis
-The [`categoricalPageCount`](/api/js/ejpivotpager#members:categoricalpagecount) property is used to specify the total page count in categorical axis.
+The [`categoricalPageCount`](/api/js/ejpivotpager#members:categoricalpagecount) property is used to specify the total page count in the categorical axis.

 {% highlight js %}